colmdoyle/colmdoyle.github.io/content/posts/2021/05/2021-05-25---home-video-setup.md

 	<figcaption><a href="https://www.bluemic.com/en-us/products/yeti/">Yeti by Blue</a></figcaption>
 </figure>

 The [Yeti by Blue](https://www.bluemic.com/en-us/products/yeti/) is almost a defacto standard now for people running smaller podcasts and is what I use.
-You can adjust the [gain](https://mynewmicrophone.com/microphone-gain), have different settings for one person using it versus multiple, you can mount it or have it on your desk, and easiest of all, it supports USB, so you don't need a second piece of hardward to run it through.
+You can adjust the [gain](https://mynewmicrophone.com/microphone-gain), have different settings for one person using it versus multiple, you can mount it or have it on your desk, and easiest of all, it supports USB, so you don't need a second piece of hardware to run it through.

 For a sense of what results the Yeti gives, every episode of [Klokta](/pages/podcast) was recorded using one, so feel free to check that out.